 Perhaps best known for his book Historical Consciousness: Or, the Remembered Past, John Lukacs has ranged far and wide as an historian.
 His books include A Thread of Years, a series of imaginative vignettes of everyday life in the twentieth century and Five Days in London, May 1940, focused on Churchill and his cabinet.

-Though language may not be the most prominent characteristic of a person, it is certainly one of the most revealing. . . .[ read more ]
+Though language may not always seem the most prominent characteristic of a person, it is certainly one of the most revealing. . . .[ more ]